BetterThanTomorrow/calva-paredit/README.md

 ## Why are there two Paredit extensions?

 The old Paredit extension, made by [clptn](https://github.com/clptn/code-paredit) was abandonded and I couldn't reach him.
-This extension takes off extactly where clptn left, which was a beautiful clean extension, almost feature complete, and with just a few bugs.
+This extension takes off extactly where clptn left, which was a beautiful and clean extension, almost feature complete, and with just a few bugs.
 I intend to fix whatever bugs I and others find and have started to add the features I and others miss.
 I also intend to keep maintaining this extenson and if I find myself not able to do so I will try find another maintaner.

 ## Who am I?